 Mentored Research Project

 Required courses are listed below.
-All required courses are held at UCLA, but are available via live videoconference at Cedars-Sinai, LABiomed/Harbor-UCLA Medical Center, and Charles R. Drew University of Medicine and Science.
+All required courses are held at UCLA, but are available via Zoom for Cedars-Sinai, LABiomed/Harbor-UCLA Medical Center, and Charles R. Drew University of Medicine and Science.

 Please see the UCLA Schedule of Classes for dates, times, and locations of classes.

-Upon acceptance to Track 3 MSCR, participants must apply directly for admission to the UCLA Graduate Division.
-Track 3 student stipends and fees are supported by their home departments; admission to the program requires a letter of commitment for this support from the student's clinical department chair.
+Upon acceptance to the MSCR Program, participants must apply directly for admission to the UCLA Graduate Division.
+MSCR student stipends and fees are supported by their home departments; admission to the program requires a letter of commitment for this support from the student's clinical department chair.

 Applicants from UCLA partner affiliates may be eligible for shared tuition support from the CTSI.

 Fees are subject to revision without notice.
-To view the 2016-17 fee schedule, click here.
+To view the current fee schedule, click here.

 UCLA David Geffen School of Medicine